ecemgo/bootstrap-portfolio-template/README.md

 ## Overview

-This template has a responsive layout.
-This portfolio includes about, image gallery with a carousel, a mini blog, and a contact form.
+This template has a responsive layout, and this portfolio includes about, image gallery with a carousel, a mini blog, and a contact form.

 ### Link